 Living History “interpreters” sharing real history

-Why should you consider giving to Landis Valley?
+Why should you consider giving to Landis Valley Museum?

 Here are a just a few benefits:

-Each year, Landis Valley provides direct, hands-on learning experiences to hundreds and hundreds of school children in this area, teaching them the really amazing history, the actual life skills, and the origins of what we have today that came from our ancestors right here in South Central PA.
-They learn what life was really like here from the 1700s through the mid-20th century through tours, workshops, demonstrations, and craft or trade skill classes and workshops.
+Each year, we provide direct, hands-on learning experiences to hundreds and hundreds of school children at Landis Valley Village& Farm Museum.
+We teach them the really amazing history, the actual life skills, and the origins of what we have today that came from our ancestors right here in South Central PA.
+We help them discover what life was really like here from the 1700s through the mid-20th century through tours, workshops, demonstrations, and craft or trade skill classes and workshops.
 This is learning that is not available in most public or private schools, yet is incredibly important to understanding where we came from, how we got to where we are, and how the future is up to us to create with the same inventive fervor our ancestors had.

 Learning looked quite different 200 years ago